Environmental Health Sciences

 - Glia-neuron interactions: How do glial cells contribute to the vulnerability of dopamine neurons in PD?

-To address these questions, the laboratory rigorously utilizes a wide range of chemical and genetic tools, high standard techniques, innovative experimental models and transdisciplinary approach.
+To address these questions, Dr. Tieu’s laboratory utilizes innovative and transdisciplinary approaches from a team of accomplished investigators with relevant established track-records, a wide range of chemical and genetic tools, high standard techniques and innovative experimental models for molecular target manipulations with functional studies at cellular, circuit and whole animal levels.

 Name of lab: